 International Business Management BSc Honours

 This International Business Management degree will prepare you for the ever-changing world of international business, with a global outlook and a 'no borders' approach to leadership.
-You also have the opportunity to study abroad or work abroad for a year at one of our 50+ partner institutions across the world.
+The four-year programme gives you the opportunity to complete a work placement or study abroad year.

 Next start date: